dani37x/E-lectro/README.md

   - [x] random quizzes with random letters and sizes
   - [x] the captcha wrapper for views.
   - [x] registration how many times the user did not pass the captcha.
 Consequences with it(block of account).
+- [x] User panel
+  - [x] a user can change his nickname, e-mail, and the personal data
 - [ ] better Readme section of installation which depict the correct process with Redis and Redis queue
 - [ ] subpage where user can edit personal data
 - [ ] multi-device login (max 3)